zvex2022/easy-banano-node/docs/README.md

-# Setup a Nano Node
+# Setup a Banano Node

 Please choose your system below.